Richasinhaaa/git-and-github/README.md

-this is both alice and bob  intro.
+intro of both alice and bob.